Scribery/tlog/README.md

 `systemd-devel`, `json-c-devel`, and `libcurl-devel` on RPM-based distros, and `libjson-c-dev` and `libsystemd-journal-dev` and `libcurl-*-dev` on Debian-based distros.

+If Systemd Journal support is not required, it can be disabled with configure's "--disable-journal" option, removing the systemd dependency as well.

 If you'd like to build `tlog` from the Git source tree, you need to first generate the build system files: